department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 1. Find your photo file and press the **shift** key, then F10.
 2. A list of options will appear.
 Choose **Properties**.
 3. A window will open with information about the photo.
 Choose the **Details** tab.
 4. Under the **Image** heading, you’ll see the image’s measurements. **Dimensions** should be at least 350 x 350.
-It’s ok if the photo
+It’s ok if the photo is larger.

 **To check your photo’s dimensions on a Mac:**

 1. Find your photo file and click on it while pressing the **control** key.
 2. A list of options will appear.
-Choose **Get Info**.
+Choose **Get info**.
 3. A window will open with information about the photo.
-Click on the **More info arrow** beneath the general file information.
+Click on the **More info** arrow beneath the general file information.
 4. The information will expand and you’ll see **Dimensions**.
 These should be equal numbers and should be at least 350 x 350.
 It’s ok if the photo is larger.

 </div>